towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

 oldeventspec = PsychRTBox\('Disable' \[,handle\]\[, eventspec\]\);
-\-\- Disable specified type of event 'eventspec' on box 'handle'.
+-- Disable specified type of event 'eventspec' on box 'handle'.
 This allows to disable detection and reporting of a specific type of event.
-By default, only reporting of push\-button press is enabled, as this is the most common use of a response box.
+By default, only reporting of push-button press is enabled, as this is the most common use of a response box.

 See 'Enable' call for help on parameters.